Thesis supervisor : Mohammed KOUBITI

 Phone : +33 (0)4 13 94 64 47

-More recently, the model was improved by the use of 1D Convolutional Neural Networks (1D-CNN) [11] to HD mixtures.
-In this thesis, it is proposed to develop predictive models based on different neural networks for more realistic conditions by considering DT as well as HDT plasmas but also to apply the models to experimental spectra from different tokamaks.
-We consider exploring experimental data measured in WEST (HD), JET (DT) and additionally JT-60SA through the EUROfusion WPTE involvement.
-Beyond their usefulness for future fusion devices like ITER, the development of predictive models will not be limited to Ha/Da/Ta spectra but extended to H isotopes and impurity spectra.
+In this thesis, it is proposed to develop predictive models based on different architecture of neural networks for more realistic conditions by considering plasmas composed of HD, DT as well as HDT mixtures but also to apply the models to experimental spectra from different tokamaks.
+We consider exploring experimental data measured in WEST (HD), JET (DT) through the EUROfusion WPTE involvement.
+Beyond their usefulness for future fusion devices like ITER, the development of predictive models will not be limited to Hα/Dα/Tα spectra but extended to other emission lines of H isotopes and impurity spectra like tungsten EUV spectra [8] in collaboration with spectroscopists from IRFM CEA or from other groups.
+The selected candidate will have the task to develop, test and validate computer programs coupling different neural network-based architectures to various emission spectra.
+Such programs should be more general to be extended to various diagnostics.
+Python and machinelearning/deep-learning skills as well as fusion plasma knowledges are greatly appreciated.

 References

-[1] E. Anirudh et al, IEEE Transactions on Plasma Science, 51, 1750 (2023)
+[1] E. Anirudh et al, IEEE Transactions on Plasma Science 51 1750 (2023)

 [2] C. M. Samuell et al, Rev. Sci.
-Instrum., 92, 043520 (2021)
+Instrum.
+92 043520 (2021)

 [3] B. Dorland, Machine-Learning for Plasma Physics and fusion energy, Journal of Plasma Physics (2022)